 Piecing Together a Climate Vision

-This interactive artwork, designed and curated by Karyn Alzayer invites participants to contribute to a growing quilt-inspired mural made of colorful paper strips.
+This interactive artwork invites participants to contribute to a growing quilt-inspired mural made of colorful paper strips.
 Visitors are encouraged to reflect on the prompts, write their own thoughts on a blank strip, and glue it into one of the open spaces on the quilt block.

 This piece premiered in July of 2025 at Urban Media Arts for their Art Salon on Visions of a Sustainable Future: Our Warming Planet Redux and has been on display at several community events and art shows throughout the remainder of 2025 and beyond.